astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 We agree with the referee's comment and have changed "dynamical information" to "kinematic information", and "reconstruct the intrinsic gas dynamics" to "reconstruct the intrinsic line profile and source-plane velocity structure".

 To address the referee's comment, we have re-written the 2nd paragraph of Section 4.1.2.
 Rather than saying the differential lensing effect in CO is *similar* to what is seen in the optical, we point out that different magnification factors have been reported in previous studies using optical images.
-This is done to illustrate the prominence of differential lensing effect in this source, and to demonstrate that the CO gas traces a different region in the source plane and has a different spatial distribution compared to the stellar populations.
+This is done to illustrate the prominence of the differential lensing effect in this source, and to demonstrate that the CO gas traces a different region in the source plane and has a different spatial distribution compared to the stellar populations.